-former software engineer from India, who claimed he was paid less than Americans, working for the Indian technology services company Accenture, has settled a class-action suit before it went to trial, with the company agreeing to pay up to $500,000.
+a former software engineer from India claimed he was paid less than Americans, working for Accenture’s Indian technology services company.
+He had settled a class-action suit before it went to trial.
+The company agreed to pay up to $500,000.

-Details were yet to come in of the case which Accenture settled out of court, according to documents filed in New York state court.
-However, the case has wider ramifications pertaining to the 85,000 H-1B visas given out every year, including 20,000 for students who graduate from US universities.
+According to documents filed in New York state court, details were yet to come in of the case that Accenture settled out of court.
+However, the case has wider ramifications about the 85,000 H-1B visas given out every year, including 20,000 for students who graduate from US universities.

-The Republican presidential nominee Donald Trump has given ample hints in his campaign speeches that he wants to shut down the H-1B visa program for foreign workers, or at least to modify it so that it does not allow American workers to be replaced by cheaper foreign labor.
+The Republican presidential nominee Donald Trump has given ample hints in his campaign speeches that he wants to shut down the H-1B visa program for foreign workers or modify it so that it does not allow American workers to be replaced by cheaper foreign labor.

-By settling the case with the software engineer from India, Accenture seems to have given some basis to Trump’s allegations.
-A class action suit if it had gone forward would likely have brought up more such cases to light.
+By settling the case with India’s software engineer, Accenture seems to have given some basis to Trump’s allegations.
+If it had gone forward, a class-action suit would likely have brought up more such cases to light.

 Accenture has been in the legal spotlight over the past few years.